Yasmani Grandal Player Props: White Sox vs. Dodgers

 Yasmani Grandal At The Plate

+- Grandal has reached base via a hit in 28 games this year (of 54 played), and had multiple hits in 13 of those games.

-- He has hit a home run in five games this season (9.4%), leaving the park in 2.6% of his plate appearances.
+- He has hit a long ball in 9.3% of his games this season, and 2.6% of his chances at the plate.

-- Grandal has an RBI in 12 of 53 games this season, with multiple RBI in five of them.
+- Grandal has driven home a run in 13 games this season (24.1%), including more than one RBI in 9.3% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.